 Yemen is the poorest country in the Middle East.
 Historically, it has endured long years of weak, often divided governments that have been unable to provide a secure, politically stable environment or basic social services such as health care for their people.
 In addition, Yemen grows little of its own food, relying chiefly on imports.
-But the cost of this food is simply out of reach for many Yemenis, especially in rural areas, where bread and rice are the mainstays, supplemented occasionally with vegetable and very rarely with meat.
+But the cost of this food is simply out of reach for many Yemenis, especially in rural areas, where bread and rice are the mainstays, supplemented occasionally with vegetables and very rarely with meat.
 Poor roads, clogged ports, little government authority, weak purchasing power and only nascent distribution systems makes delivering imported food to rural areas a challenge.

 Yemen lies at the outer fringes of the Middle East region.
-It is remote, sharing land borders with only two countries, Saudi Arabia to the north and the Sultanate of Oman to the east, and accessible by air via just one commercial carrier—Yemenia—or by sea from Djoubuti.
+It is remote, sharing land borders with only two countries, Saudi Arabia to the north and the Sultanate of Oman to the east.
+It is accessible by air via just one commercial carrier—Yemenia—or by sea from Djoubuti.
 Consequently, Yemen is both very hard for journalists to reach and extremely dangerous for them to tell the story of Yemen’s tragedy.
 And unlike Syria, where another Middle East civil war rages on, few of Yemen’s citizens can afford the journey to safety in Europe or elsewhere in the West.
-Although Yemen’s population of 27 million is larger than Syria’s pre-war figure of 22 million, fewer than 200,000 Yemenis are officially listed as refugees, compared to about 5 million Syrians.
+Although Yemen’s population of 27 million is larger than Syria’s pre-war figure of 22 million, fewer than 200,000 Yemenis are officially listed as refugees, compared to about 5.6 million Syrians.

 Ongoing Civil War

-Nutrition and Food Security
+Health Care, Nutrition and Food Security

 On average, International Medical Corps reaches over 13,000 individuals per month with health and nutrition education, 80% of them female.
 In Taizz, we are implementing emergency livelihoods and livelihoods restoration programs to rebuild livestock herds lost by vulnerable households during the conflict.
 Also in Taizz Governorate, a program is underway in two districts to provide tens of thousands of goats and sheep to families forced to sell or slaughter their own animals in order to eat.